KasparEtter/ef1p/internet/index.md

 Caching is also important to distribute the load more evenly among name servers, which improves the scalability of the Domain Name System.
-Each record specifies how long it can be cached, which limits how out-dated the answer to a query can be.
+Each record specifies how long it can be cached, which limits how outdated the answer to a query can be.
 This expiration period is called [time to live (TTL)](https://en.wikipedia.org/wiki/Time_to_live) and a common value for this is one hour.
 This means that if you change a DNS record with such a TTL value,